 - Step 6: Once the butter is melted, take the skillet out of the oven, pour in the batter, smooth it to the edges.

-- Step 7: Top with the sugared blueberries, and sprinkle 2 tbsp granulated sugar evenly over the top.
+- Step 7: Top with the sugared blueberries, and sprinkle 2 tablespoon granulated sugar evenly over the top.

 - Step 8: Bake for 40-45 minutes until golden brown.